-Paxata is one of the few organizations which focus on data cleaning and preparation, NOT the machine learning or statistical modeling part.
-It is an MS Excel-like application that is easy to use, with visual guidance making it easy to bring together data, find and fix dirty or missing data, and share and re-use data projects across teams.
-Like others mentioned here, Paxata eliminates coding or scripting, so overcoming technical technical barriers involved in handling data.
+Paxata is one of the few organizations which focus on data cleaning and preparation, and not the machine learning or statistical modeling part.
+It is an MS Excel-like application that is easy to use.
+It also provides visual guidance making it easy to bring together data, find and fix dirty or missing data, and share and re-use data projects across teams.
+Like the other tools mentioned in this article, Paxata eliminates coding or scripting, hence overcoming technical barriers involved in handling data.

 Paxata platform follows the following process:

 - Add Data: use a wide range of sources to acquire data

 - Explore: perform data exploration using powerful visuals allowing the user to easily identify gaps in data

 - Clean+Change: perform data cleaning using steps like imputation, normalization of similar values using NLP, detecting duplicates

 - Shape: make pivots on data, perform grouping and aggregation